 Also, it aggravates after meals and while laughing, talking, and singing excessively.
 Citrus fruits and juices, high-fat food, pickled vegetables, and caffeinated or carbonated beverages can worsen reflux-related cough.

 - Aspiration: It occurs when food or liquid enters the lungs through the trachea (6) Chronic cough is one of the most common symptoms of aspiration.
+This chiefly occurs when the swallowing mechanism is disturbed.
 Recurrent pneumonia and neurological conditions, such as vocal cord paralysis, are some of its possible causes.

 - Airway blockage: A foreign object stuck in their airway can also cause chronic cough.
+This is a very common cause of chronic cough.
+The foreign body inhalation may go unnoticed and not accompanied by choking.
 Seek immediate medical assistance if your child develops a chronic cough after a choking event.
 Generally, after a choking event, a child can stay asymptomatic for up to two weeks before developing complications, such as pneumonia.

 - Habit cough (psychogenic cough or somatic cough syndrome): It often develops after a child has been coughing due to a respiratory infection and persists even after the issue has been resolved.
 However, the child may not cough when preoccupied or asleep (7).
 In most cases, a psychogenic cough worsens if the child is anxious or stressed.
 As a habit cough sounds like a loud bark or honking, it is also known as barking or honking cough.